RPG Investment Advisory LLC Acquires 8,612 Shares of International Business Machines Co. (NYSE:IBM)

 International Business Machines Stock Down 1.4 %

-The firm also recently declared a quarterly dividend, which was paid on Saturday, September 10th.
-Shareholders of record on Wednesday, August 10th were given a $1.65 dividend.
+The business also recently announced a quarterly dividend, which was paid on Saturday, September 10th.
+Investors of record on Wednesday, August 10th were issued a $1.65 dividend.
+The ex-dividend date of this dividend was Tuesday, August 9th.
 This represents a $6.60 annualized dividend and a yield of 5.32%.
-The ex-dividend date was Tuesday, August 9th.
-International Business Machines’s dividend payout ratio is currently 107.14%.
+International Business Machines’s dividend payout ratio (DPR) is currently 107.14%.

-A number of equities analysts recently weighed in on IBM shares.
-Credit Suisse Group lifted their price target on International Business Machines from $156.00 to $163.00 and gave the stock an “outperform” rating in a research note on Wednesday, August 17th.
-UBS Group decreased their price objective on International Business Machines from $118.00 to $112.00 in a research report on Wednesday, September 28th.
-BMO Capital Markets decreased their price objective on International Business Machines from $152.00 to $148.00 in a research report on Tuesday, July 19th.
-StockNews.com upgraded International Business Machines from a “hold” rating to a “buy” rating in a research report on Monday.
-Finally, Morgan Stanley decreased their price objective on International Business Machines from $155.00 to $152.00 and set an “overweight” rating for the company in a research report on Thursday.
-One equities research analyst has rated the stock with a sell rating, three have assigned a hold rating and six have assigned a buy rating to the company’s stock.
-According to MarketBeat, International Business Machines has a consensus rating of “Moderate Buy” and an average price target of $141.80.

-In other news, Director David N. Farr acquired 1,000 shares of the stock in a transaction dated Thursday, September 15th.
-The shares were acquired at an average cost of $125.00 per share, for a total transaction of $125,000.00.
-Following the completion of the transaction, the director now owns 1,000 shares in the company, valued at approximately $125,000.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Company insiders own 0.04% of the company’s stock.
+In other International Business Machines news, Director David N. Farr purchased 1,000 shares of the company’s stock in a transaction on Thursday, September 15th.
+The shares were bought at an average cost of $125.00 per share, with a total value of $125,000.00.
+Following the transaction, the director now directly owns 1,000 shares in the company, valued at approximately $125,000.
+The purchase was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Corporate insiders own 0.04% of the company’s stock.

 International Business Machines Corporation provides integrated solutions and services worldwide.
 The company operates through four business segments: Software, Consulting, Infrastructure, and Financing.
 The Software segment offers hybrid cloud platform and software solutions, such as Red Hat, an enterprise open-source solutions; software for business automation, AIOps and management, integration, and application servers; data and artificial intelligence solutions; and security software and services for threat, data, and identity.